Subledger Locking: Close on Your Terms

 How Rillet Does It Better

 Subledger Locking lets you lock AP and AR subledgers by subsidiary, independently, before fully closing the period.
-It's a layer of precision on top of Rillet's Close Management, giving finance teams surgical control over the close process instead of a single binary switch.
+It's a layer of precision on top of Rillet's Close Management, giving finance teams surgical control over the close process instead of a single binary close.

 AR and AP are where we started, but more subledgers are coming.